carlsborg/dust/README.md

 Status:
 * Tested/known to work on Linux only (Debian, Ubuntu, CentOS)
 * Developed/tested with Python 2.7
-* Currently, this is unstable/head work in progress
+* Currently, this is pre-alpha/head work in progress

 [Installation and quick start](INSTALL.md)

 ## Rationale

-While developing/prototyping on EC2 clusters, one often needs to bring up a set of nodes, invoke exploratory ssh commands on the cluster, stop some nodes, resize them, terminate others, and bring the whole cluster back up later on.

-Dust is an ssh cluster shell primarily useful for development, prototyping, custom configuration of EC2 clusters.
+Dust is an ssh cluster shell primarily useful for development, prototyping, one-off configuration of (usually ephemeral) EC2 clusters.
+Suitable for small clusters, maybe 10 nodes.

-The underlying philosophy is that it should be simple to setup a cluster via config, and manage it from the command line; any cloud configuration tasks that would require complex command line options are better done via drop-in python dust commands; and any repeatable OS configuration tasks are better done by invoking a configuration management tool, possibly via a python dust command.
+The underlying philosophy is that it should be simple to setup a cluster via config, and manage it from the command line; any cloud configuration tasks that would require complex command line options are better done via drop-in python dust commands; and any repeatable OS configuration tasks are better done by invoking a configuration management tool like fabric/puppet/ansible, possibly via a python dust command.

 ## Usage
 Running dust.py drops to a shell that allows you to: